Ciaran1981/Sfm/README.rst

 ~~~~~~~~~~~~~~~~~

-Thanks to developers and contributors at MicMac and it's forum, particularly L.Girod whose work inspired the basis of the shell scripts and pymicmac from which the tiling function was derived
+Thanks to developers and contributors at MicMac and it's forum, particularly L.Girod whose work inspired the basis of the shell scripts